xmos/xcore_iot/documents/reference/rtos_drivers/i2s.rst

 Core API
 ********

-The following functions are the core |I2S| driver functions that are used after it has been initialized and started
+The following functions are the core |I2S| driver functions that are used after it has been initialized and started.

 .. doxygengroup:: rtos_i2s_master_driver_core
    :content-only: